 Families with children just a few weeks to a few years, along with any older siblings, are encouraged to join for this time of music, prayer, storytelling, and craft.
 Shaped like our Sunday liturgy, this worshipping time is terrific fun for the babies and toddlers and for parents to connect with other parents in a casual, spiritual way.

 Our Youth Programming strives to prepare our young people for a life filled with love, justice, and acceptance.
 Youth meet regularly for weeknight programming, as well as monthly events following service on Sundays.
 The youth also participate in special service, fellowship and cultural outings.
-For more information on this program, contact Sam Kinsman at email@example.com.
+For more information on this program, contact Audrey Webber at firstname.lastname@example.org.

 The Young Adult ministry of FPC includes fellowship opportunities for 20/30s to gather for conversation and community.
 These casual come-as-you are, drop in events are a great way to connect with other young adults in an often anonymous big city.
 If you would like to be on the mailing list for this program, contact email@example.com and we will happily add you to our list.